 As Special Projects Liaison, Rebecca Gordon analyzes media for marketing solutions.
 With years of experience as an architect working with structures, diagrams, color, lighting and space, she is comfortable making presentations to executives and coordinating large teams.
 For her college thesis, she designed an Urban Influx Center to house climate refugees.

 As Volunteer Coordinator, Kate Hill monitors the contact response forms and communicates with potential volunteers, seeking to fit them to roles within the organization.
 With a Masters in English Literature and a number of teaching qualifications, Kate has also worked with children for 38 years.
 A keen amateur musician, she loves hiking and being out in nature.

 A contributing machinist, Adam Lee assists with the manufacturing process, helping convert blueprints and raw materials into research tools yielding useful data.
 As a woodworker, Adam enjoys making furniture, cabinetry and tools.
 With experience in drafting, CNC machining, cabinetry, carpentry and auto repair, his hands-on skills have many practical applications.

-As Director of Finance, Mark Milne secures viable funding opportunities to further MEER's mission of extending Earth's habitability.
+Mark Milne works on special projects to further MEER's mission of extending earth's habitability.
 With decades of experience in finance, Mark currently raises money for renewable energy in Zürich, Switzerland, where he has lived for over 25 years.
-With an MA in philosophy, Mark is also a musician, outdoor sports enthusiast and father of three.
+Mark is also a musician, outdoor sports enthusiast and father of three

 David Rennke is a filmmaker, artist, and musician who enjoys exploring the wild places wherever he finds them.
 He spends his time making music, hiking, kayaking, taking backroad adventure motorcycle trips, and working with climate groups to educate and raise awareness on the dangers of global warming.